navt/reduction/readme.md

 Edit` data/config.json` and `app.php` in accordance with your current task.<br>
 In the console go to the `reduction` directory.
 Run the script<br>
 `$ php -f app.php` <br>
-Using the console is preferable because with a large enough volume of images, the application will take time to complete the task.<br>
+Using the console is preferable because with a large enough volume of images, the application will take time to complete the task.
+Conduct an evaluation run with a small number of files to understand how fast the utility works.<br>
 Take care of the security of your data: make a dump of the directories where you plan to carry out work, run the script on the test data on the local computer, see if the result is satisfactory to you.

-### Restrictions
+### Peculiars
-The script does not work with gifs with multiple layers.
+To work correctly on your server, you must have the PHP `imagick` module installed to work with gif-images that have several layers.
+As well as the PHP `gd` module for working with jpeg and png images.
+If you have gif images on your site that have multiple layers and you're going to downsize them, consider running the gif-only utility separately.